Il solito sesso

 "Il solito sesso" ('The usual sex') is a 2008 song by Max Gazzè, from his album Tra l'aratro e la radio.

 Overview

 Built as a long telephone conversation between two lovers, the song was composed by Gazzè with his brother Francesco, and entered the 58th edition of the Sanremo Music Festival, where it ranked 12th.
 It replaced the initial choice for the festival "Siamo come siamo".
 During the festival was also performed by Gazzè together with Paola Turci and Marina Rei.
-It has been described as "an highly sophisticated manifesto of subtle allusions".
+It has been described as a "highly sophisticated manifesto of subtle allusions".